angular/angular/aio/content/guide/static-query-migration.md

 This guarantees your app will work in version 8 even if libraries take longer to update their code.

 {@a update-library-to-use-static-flag}
-###  Can I update my library to version 8 by adding the `static` flag to view queries, while still being compatible with Angular version 7 apps?
+###  Can I update my library to version 8 by adding the `static` flag to view queries, while still being compatible with Angular version 7 applications?

 Yes, the Angular team's recommendation for libraries is to update to version 8 and add the `static` flag.
-Angular version 7 apps will continue to work with libraries that have this flag.
+Angular version 7 applications will continue to work with libraries that have this flag.

-However, if you update your library to Angular version 8 and want to take advantage of the new version 8 APIs, or you want more recent dependencies (such as Typescript or RxJS) your library will become incompatible with Angular version 7 apps.
+However, if you update your library to Angular version 8 and want to take advantage of the new version 8 APIs, or you want more recent dependencies (such as Typescript or RxJS) your library will become incompatible with Angular version 7 applications.
 If your goal is to make your library compatible with Angular versions 7 and 8, you should not update your lib at all—except for `peerDependencies` in `package.json`.

 In general, the most efficient plan is for libraries to adopt a 6 month major version schedule and bump the major version after each Angular update.
 That way, libraries stay in the same release cadence as Angular.